richarah/dorothy/README.md

 git clone https://github.com/richarah/dorothy.git
 ```

-Once the repository has been cloned, the Docker image may be built without any further configuration via the provided `build.sh`:
+Once the repository has been cloned, the Docker image may be built without further configuration via the provided `build.sh`:
 #### Via build.sh (recommended for most users)
 ```
 cd dorothy